mahmudsadek/cool-calculator/README.md

-# cool-calculator
+# Cool Calculator
-Calculator app using HTML, CSS  and JAVASCRIPT
+## Simple Calculator app using HTML, CSS  and JAVASCRIPT